113th Engineer Battalion (United States): Philippines Campaign

 The 38th then embarked for Luzon, the largest island of the Philippines and the site of the Bataan Death March three years earlier.
 The 113th Engineers landed in the Zambales Province without any opposition on 29 January.
 For the next two days, they assisted in securing and building defensive structures at the San Marcelino airstrip and the port facilities at Olongapo, as well as the Grande Island in Subic Bay after a separate amphibious landing.
-While the 151st Infantry Regiment secured Subic Bay, the 152nd Infantry Regiment and 113th Engineers were given the mission to drive eastward along an irregular and unimproved Route 7.
-A section of Route 7 that the 152nd and 113th were traveling on went through the rugged Zambales mountains at the northern base of the Bataan peninsula – a path Americans called 'Zig-Zag Pass.'
-It was there that the Japanese 39th Infantry Regiment decided to make their last stand.
+Over the next month, the 113th would take part in many of the key efforts of the Philippines Campaign.